fenago/intro-ruby/lab_guides/Lab_10.md

 =======

-In this chapter, we learned skills that are commonly used in real-world problems, such as metaprogramming, communicating with backend APIs, and creating reusable gems.
+In this lab, we learned skills that are commonly used in real-world problems, such as metaprogramming, communicating with backend APIs, and creating reusable gems.
 No Ruby framework or open source library is complete without making use of a lot of metaprogramming.
 We learned